kubevirt/kubevirt/staging/src/kubevirt.io/api/README.md

 ```

 `client-gen` always needs a `boilerplate.go.txt` file.
 If you don't want to
-include a project specific header to the files just create an empy file.
+include a project specific header to the files just create an empty file.

 Then run `go get` to fetch any new introduced missing dependencies.